The City of Darlington has many active civic groups and members, and several of these groups present scholarships to area youth.

 In May and November, the club only meets the second Monday, and in December the club meets on the first Monday.

 This Club organizes the S.C.
-Sweet Potato Festival each year on the Public Square.
+Sweet Potato Festival each year on the second Saturday in October on the Public Square.

 The Darlington Professional Women is a networking association for businesswomen in the Pee Dee Area, with a focus in Darlington County.

-The group meets at noon on the third Wednesday of the month at the Darlington Country Club.
+The group meets at noon on the third Wednesday of the month at the Greater Darlington Chamber of Commerce, 38 Public Square.

 The Darlington Professional Women organization has four main objectives: To become aware of the local, state, national and international events of interest; To promote nurturing and networking among business women; To encourage self-awareness through educational programs; and To recognize excellence in women, professionally and personally.